Graduate Theological Union

 The Family Educational Rights and Privacy Act

-For purposes of this statement, students will include only those individuals who are or have been enrolled in the doctoral program, the Master of Arts in Islamic Studies, the Master of Arts in Jewish Studies, the certificate program in Jewish Studies, or as a GTU special student (i.e. GTU unclassified student).
+For purposes of this statement, students will include only those individuals who are or have been enrolled in the doctoral program, the Master of Arts in Hindu Studies, the Master of Arts in Interreligious Studies, the Master of Arts in Islamic Studies, the Master of Arts in Jewish Studies, the certificate program in Jewish Studies, or as a GTU special student (i.e. GTU unclassified student).
 Common M.A. students are governed by the policies of their school of affiliation.

 The term “student” includes an individual who has been admitted to and has enrolled in or registered with the Graduate Theological Union, as defined above.
 The term “student” does not include an individual who has not been in attendance at the Graduate Theological Union.
 An individual who is or has been enrolled in one institution, who applies for admission to a second institution, has no right to inspect the records accumulated for the second institution until enrolled therein.

 The Family Educational Rights and Privacy Act of 1974, as amended, is a Federal law which states (a) that a written institutional policy must be established and (b) that a statement of adopted procedures covering the privacy rights of students be made available.
 The law provides that the institution will maintain the confidentiality of student education records.